backstage/backstage/docs/features/kubernetes/authentication.md

-The authentication process in kubernetes is basically separate from backstage auth, the providers are configured so your kubernetes plugin can locate and access the clusters you have access to, the providers currently available are categorized in server side auth and client side auth.
+The authentication process in kubernetes is basically separate from backstage auth, the providers are configured so your kubernetes plugin can locate and access the clusters you have access to.
+The providers currently available are divided into server side and client side.

 ## Server Side Providers